cahute/cahute/docs/headers/cahute/link.rst

           handshake is no longer required from the sender or active side, albeit still accepted.
-        * Otherwise, the initial handshake will not be done when the link is established on the underlying medium.
+        * Otherwise, the initial handshake will not be done when the link is established on the underlying transport.

         This flag is mostly useful when resuming a connection initiated by another process, or when the passive process does not require or